Nenye1992/Chinenye-mall-sales-data-analysis/README.md

 ### Data Cleaning/Preparation

 Being a real word dataset, I performed the following task to be able to use the dataset to obtain insights:
-1. Data loading and inspection.
+1. Data loading and inspection: Uploaded the file on excel and carefully studied each column to understand what they represent and how they culd help in the analysis.
-2. Handling duplicates.
+2. Handling duplicates: Carefully removed duplicates using the invoice number.
-3. Handling missing values.
+3. Handling missing values: Removed column with null values on the quantity column.
-4. Creating new columns.
+4. Creating new columns: Created the sales amount column by multiplying the quantity by unit price.
-5. Text Standardization.
-6. Data formating.
+5. Text Standardization: Changed mAle to Male as standardization aids accuracy of the analysis.

 ### Research Objective